-All of our directors and officers and certain shareholders, including Farm Bureau and the NMO Deferred Compensation Trust, holding an aggregate of 84% of our outstanding common stock prior to this offering have entered into 180-day lock-up agreements as described in "Shares Eligible for Future Sale" and "Underwriting".
+All of our directors and officers and certain shareholders, including Farm Bureau and the NMO Deferred Compensation Trust, holding an aggregate % of our outstanding common stock prior to this offering have entered into 180-day lock-up agreements as described in "Shares Eligible for Future Sale" and "Underwriting".
 Each of the remaining shareholders that have entered into these lock-up agreements held less than 3% of our outstanding common stock prior to this offering.
-Subject to these lock-up agreements, holders of up to 2,242,250 shares of common stock will have the right to request the registration of their shares under the Securities Act.
+Subject to these lock-up agreements, holders of up to shares of common stock will have the right to request the registration of their shares under the Securities Act.
 Upon the effectiveness of that registration, all shares covered by that registration statement will be freely transferable.
-Following the closing of this offering, we also intend to file a registration statement on Form S-8 under the Securities Act covering 6,161,135 shares of common stock reserved for issuance under our stock option plans and other stock options and rights granted to members of management.
+Following the closing of this offering, we also intend to file a registration statement on Form S-8 under the Securities Act covering approximately shares of common stock reserved for issuance under the .
 Accordingly, subject to applicable vesting requirements and exercise with respect to options, shares registered under that registration statement will be available for sale in the open market immediately after the 180-day lock-up agreements expire.
-For a more detailed description of additional shares that may be sold in the future, please refer to "Shares Eligible for Future Sale" on page 85 and "Underwriting" on page 89.
+For a more detailed description of additional shares that may be sold in the future, please refer to "Shares Eligible for Future Sale" on page 79 and "Underwriting" on page 83.